panzerdp/dmitripavlutin.com/content/posts/079-react-usecallback/index.md

 No, because calling `useCallback()` requires lots of things working.
 Every time `MyComponent` is rendered the `useCallback()` hook is called.
 Iternally React makes sure to return the same object function.
 Even so, the inline function is still created on every render, `useCallback()` just skips it.

-Even having `useCallback()` returning the same function instance, it doesn't bring any benefits because *the memoization costs more than not having the optimization*.
+Even having `useCallback()` returning the same function instance, it doesn't bring any benefits because *the optimization costs more than not having the optimization*.

 Don't forget about the increased code complexity.
 You have to make sure to keep the deps of `useCallback()` in sync with what you're using inside the memoized callback.